aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/README.md

 ## Brief

 In this guide, we show how to runtime build a tensorrt engine file in panorama and import the engine file for faster inference.
+This will includes:
+- Export  yolov5 model to ONNX format.
+- Convert ONNX model to TensorRT engine.
+- Finally, inference using the engine file.

+## Why Convert to ONNX First?
+ONNX is an open format built to represent machine learning models.
+ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.

+And thus TensorRT also provides an ONNX Parser to parse the model and build engine.

+![TensorRT+ONNX](https://developer-blogs.nvidia.com/wp-content/uploads/2021/07/onnx-workflow.png)

+To learn more, please go to [this Nvidia Blog](https://developer.nvidia.com/blog/speeding-up-deep-learning-inference-using-tensorflow-onnx-and-tensorrt/)

+The Pros:
+- Independent to the ML framework one is using.
+As long as you can convert your Tensorflow/Pytorch/MxNet/Caffe (and so on) models to ONNX, you can leverage TensorRT ONNX Parser to build an engine file.
+- The ONNX to TensorRT script (onnx_tensorrt.py under packages/<app_name>-1.0/src/ folder) is generic.
+Thus it can fit different models.
+One only need to focus on exporting the model to ONNX format.

+The Cons:
+- ONNX TensorRT Parser sometimes does not support the latest ops.
+But at least currently Yolov5 is fully supported.

 ## Why Runtime Build a TensorRT Engine File?
-Currently Nvidia GPUs does not support cross GPU architecture building engine file.
+Currently Nvidia GPUs do not support cross GPU architecture building engine file.
 - ex: Build an engine file on Nvidia T4 GPU and execute it on Jetson Xavier AGX.

-And thus the most common way to build engine file is build it runtime
+And thus the most common way to build engine file is build it runtime on target device (i.e. Panorama)
 - ex: In [tensorrt-tensorflow](https://blog.tensorflow.org/2021/01/leveraging-tensorflow-tensorrt-integration.html ), it also mentioned:
     - > As a rule of thumb, we recommend building at runtime
 - ex: In onnxruntime-gpu, it also provides TensorRT as exectution provider.
 And the execution provider will build the engine first before inference.

-## Why Convert ONNX First?
-ONNX is an open format built to represent machine learning models.
-ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.

-And thus TensorRT also provides an ONNX parser to parse the model and build engine.

-![TensorRT+ONNX](https://developer-blogs.nvidia.com/wp-content/uploads/2021/07/onnx-workflow.png)

-To learn more, please go to [this Nvidia Blog](https://developer.nvidia.com/blog/speeding-up-deep-learning-inference-using-tensorflow-onnx-and-tensorrt/)

 ## Model